WazapIO/client-ruby/docs/MessageSendingApi.md

 ## instances_instance_key_send_poll_post

-> <MainAPIResponse> instances_instance_key_send_poll_post(instance_key, data)
+> <APIResponse> instances_instance_key_send_poll_post(instance_key, data)

-Send a Poll message with media.
+Send a Poll message.

-Sends an interactive poll message with a media header to the given user.
+Sends an interactive poll message to the given user.
 The poll message is a new feature that is currently in beta.

 ### Examples